Nokia 6310

-The Nokia 6310 is a mobile phone developed by Nokia, announced on 15 March 2001 and first released in November 2001 as the successor of the Nokia 6210.
+The Nokia 6310 is a mobile phone developed by Nokia, announced on March 21, 2001 and first released in November 2001 as the successor of the Nokia 6210.
 An upgraded tri-band version, Nokia 6310i, was also released in 2002.
 Primarily marketed as a business phone, it was for some years the dominant GSM device in the corporate world.
 It was Nokia's joint-first (with Nokia 8310) handset with GPRS cell data connectivity and was also their first with integrated Bluetooth short-range connectivity.
-Known for being robust and reliable, the Nokia 6310 is considered one of the greatest handsets Nokia has produced.
+Known for being robust and reliable, the Nokia 6310 and 6310i are considered two of the greatest handsets Nokia has produced.